Frequent Questions about Wood-Burning Appliances

 - What makes an EPA-certified wood stove burn cleaner than a non-certified wood stove?

 - How can I find out about wood stove changeout programs in my area?
+Does the EPA administer a changeout program?

 - Can EPA give me a rebate/discount to replace my wood stove for a wood, pellet, or gas stove?